 You can also read the following articles related to a stalemate:

 Now as I said earlier stalemate is one of the most common draws that occur in a game.
 But there are four other ways in which a game can end in a draw.

 And in those draws also you are not able to move your king.
 So let’s discuss them!

 Other types of draw in which the king can’t move

 Draw by agreement

-Whenever the same position is repeated for three times then the player can claim for a draw.
-But if forgets then according to new fivefold repetition rule the game ends in a draw automatically after the repetition of moves for at least five times.
+Whenever the same position is repeated three times then the player can claim a draw.
+But if one forgets then according to the new fivefold repetition rule the game ends in a draw automatically after the repetition of moves at least five times.